fiatjaf/coisas/README.md

 ## usage

-To use **coisas**, go to https://coisas.alhur.es/ or embed it your site, for example, in an `/admin/` section (more detailed instructions of how to do this may come, meanwhile please copy the hosted version file structure).
+To use **coisas**, go to https://coisas.alhur.es/ or embed it in your site, for example, in an `/admin/` section (more detailed instructions of how to do this may come, meanwhile please copy the hosted version file structure).

 ## customization